Jrwolf99/BikeApp/ReadMe.md

 https://jrwolf-bikeapp.netlify.app/

-The Client is hosted through Netlify and the server for the API and database is hosted through Heroku.
+The Client is hosted through Netlify.